It is very important that have a backup regime in place to protect you from:

 This will be something like

-- Make sure the cloud storage account you use has enough storage capacity for your backups (free accounts only have 2GB).
+- Make sure the cloud storage account you use has enough storage capacity for your backups.

 Windows Services (such as MoneyWorks Datacentre) do not, by default, have access to network shares.
 Therefore if you want backups and archives to be written to a volume that is not locally attached to the server that Datacentre is running on, you will need to set MoneyWorks Datacentre to run as a user who has privileges to access the network volume to which you wish backups to be written.